rebeccawilliams/oldrebeccawilliamssite/content/pages/speaking.md

       ### Additional Appearances

-      *   2/2022, 11:00-12:00 EST - Center for Interdisciplinary Research on
-      Montreal's *AI in the City: Building Civic Engagement and Public Trust*
+      *   2/2022 - Center for Interdisciplinary Research on Montreal's *AI in the City: Building Civic Engagement and Public Trust*

       *   11/2021 - [SCNY Urban Tech Summit at Cornell